The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020

 -Our organization stands for the core values of synergy, honesty, and integrity.
 Open communication and expression should be guided by the desire for a respectful, safe, and collaborative working environment.

--The V.A.C. is committed to:
+-The VAC is committed to:

 -Treating every individual with dignity and respect;